What to do when feeling self critical?

 There are a few things to keep in mind if you find yourself setting unrealistic expectations for yourself.
 Firstly, remember that you are only human and that it is okay to make mistakes.
 Secondly, be gentle with yourself and give yourself the respect and understanding that you deserve.
 Lastly, try to let go of the need to be perfect or to please others all the time, and give yourself some grace.

-See also How to burn 100 calories?
+See also How to create a 5 year plan?

 If you’re finding that you’re often criticize yourself, it may be time to take a step back and reassess why this is.
 It’s possible that you’re holding yourself back from success or withdrawing from others due to stress or anxiety.
 Whatever the reason, it’s important to try and be more mindful of your self-talk and give yourself a break every once in awhile.